25 June 1963

 It wasn't until he formed the duo Wham!, working together again with Ridgeley, in 1981 that he achieved success.
 Their first album, 'Fantastic!', achieved almost instant acclaim, and, within a year, they had released their classic debut single, "Wham Rap!
 (Enjoy What You Do)".
 Their second single, "Young Guns (Go For It)", became the first in a string of Top 10 hits in the U.K. singles chart, showing that they had captured a spirited, dance pop side of the popular new wave scene.

 Those songs were rapidly followed by tracks such as "Bad Boys", "Club Tropicana", "Wake Me Up Before You Go-Go", "Freedom", "Last Christmas", "Everything She Wants", and "I'm Your Man".
 With the commercial and critical success seen by the band after their second album, 'Make It Big', they appeared to be on top of the world.
 George Michael also sang on the original Band Aid recording of "Do They Know It's Christmas", and he donated the profits from the "Last Christmas" / "Everything She Wants" dual-single release to the charity.

-With the success of his solo releases Careless Whisper (1984) and A Different Corner (1986) stories of an impending Wham! split intensified, and Wham! duly separated in the summer of 1986 after a farewell single, The Edge Of Heaven and album, plus a sell-out concert at Wembley Stadium.
+With the strong acclaim received by his solo releases "Careless Whisper" (1984) and "A Different Corner" (1986) stories of an impending Wham! split intensified.
+Michael and Ridgeley just seemed pulled in two distinct musical directions.
+The group duly separated in the summer of 1986 after a farewell single was released, "The Edge Of Heaven", and their last album came out.
+They did a well-received sell-out concert at Wembley Stadium as well.

 Some of his biggest hit singles as a solo artist include the single "Faith" (taken from his debut album Faith that not only became number one on both sides of the Atlantic but also resulted in stunning four number one singles in America) and many more.